-Every year when Easter comes around, we get ready to color eggs.
+Every year when Easter comes around, we get ready to start coloring eggs.
 My kids love it, but I tend to get a little pit in my stomach at the thought of the mess and stain of fingers or clothing.
-So I’ve come up with 3 simple tips that is helping our egg dying experience go much smoother.
+So I’ve come up with 3 simple tips helping our egg dying experience go much smoother.

 Tip #1: Gather Supplies